The Number That Matters Most

 The Solopreneur Economy Is $1.7 Trillion

 The most striking data point is not the headline figures for AI-native startups.
-It is the aggregate output of people like you.
+It is the aggregate output of millions of solo operators.

-Goldman Sachs estimates the global creator economy at $250 billion in 2024, with 50 million people globally identifying as content creators.
+Goldman Sachs Research has estimated the global creator economy at roughly $250 billion (2023) and projects it to reach about $480 billion by 2027, with more than 50 million people globally identifying as content creators.
 Together with the solopreneur economy, they represent a fundamental disaggregation of economic activity: value that previously required organizations is now generated by individuals.
-By people like you.

 Three Forces Are Driving This

 1. AI amplification of knowledge work.
-McKinsey's Global Institute estimates that 40% of knowledge work is automatable with current AI capabilities.
+McKinsey's Global Institute, in updated 2025 work, estimates that generative AI plus prior automation technologies could automate roughly 57% of the tasks U.S. workers spend their time on today — an upward revision from earlier (~40%) projections.
 This is the measurable present state.
 Code generation, content creation, customer support, financial analysis, legal drafting, marketing strategy — every domain of knowledge work is being compressed by AI tools.
 A single person with good judgment and strong AI tools outperforms a team without them on most knowledge work tasks.

 2. The shift from fixed to variable cost structures.
 Traditional businesses required significant fixed costs before generating any revenue: employees, offices, hardware, licenses.
 Modern businesses have shifted almost entirely to variable costs: compute on Vercel or AWS, database usage on Supabase, email delivery via Resend, payments via Stripe.
 The cost per customer served is low and predictable.
 This eliminates the capital intensity that previously required large teams to justify.